ltornyi/petty-cash-supabase/README.md

 ### SPA

-See `ui` folder.
-Maybe login and signup could be one component.
+Pretty much a basic Angular project, see `ui` folder.
+Maybe login/signup/resetpw/sendpwreset could be one component.
+Or maybe not.

+### Supabase client

+Client related types and config is in `ui/src/app/common/client`.
+There are instructions in the `db` folder to generate types for the frontend project.
+The generated file is `supabase.types.ts`.
+Also, `supabase.config.ts` has the Supabase project url and anon key.